-- When Butch, having escaped from some rapists, decides to go back and save Marsellus from them.
-Even though Marsellus is a mob boss who was out to kill him less than a hour ago (and nothing guarantees that he won't keep trying to do the same afterwards).
+- When Butch, having escaped from some rapists, decides to go back and save Marcellus from them.
+Even though Marcellus is a mob boss who was out to kill him less than a hour ago (and nothing guarantees that he won't keep trying to do the same afterwards).

-- Marsellus's reaction to the rescue has a subtle example: when Butch asks, "Now what?"
-Marsellus goes into a rant about the agony that awaits the rapists.
-When Butch clarifies that he meant between the two of them, Marsellus takes a second to remember that they had been trying to kill each other prior to the rapists interfering and promptly tells Butch that they are even (so long as they never see each other again).
+- Marcellus's reaction to the rescue has a subtle example: when Butch asks, "Now what?"
+Marcellus goes into a rant about the agony that awaits the rapists.
+When Butch clarifies that he meant between the two of them, Marcellus takes a second to remember that they had been trying to kill each other prior to the rapists interfering and promptly tells Butch that they are even (so long as they never see each other again).

 - Yolanda's panicking when Jules holds Ringo at gunpoint makes you realize just how much she cares about him.
 And when Jules allows them to leave peacefully, they both leave clutching each other like they're about to burst into tears.

 - Although it's Played for Laughs, the fact that Jules and The Wolf actually really seem to care about cleaning up the mess before Bonnie gets home, and therefore saving Jimmie's marriage, is really quite sweet.